 Blue light also suppresses Melatonin, a hormone our brain releases to help us sleep.
 Electronics like cell phones, TV’s and computer monitors emit blue light and can contribute to sleep deprivation.

 “More research is needed, but exposure to blue light clearly has a significant impact on general health.
 In addition to causing color distortion and potential eye strain and damage, blue light may also increase cancer risk and have connections to diabetes and obesity.”
 (Benefits of Copper, Orange, Yellow and Brown Lens Tints)

 Beyond blue light in the visible light spectrum is UV light.
 UV is invisible to us.
 Overexposure to UV light damages skin and eyes, which is why we wear sunscreen as well as sunglasses that block UV light.

 All quality safety eyewear and sunglasses, regardless of lens tint, block 99.9% of UV light.

 “Lens tint is sometimes confused with how dark the lenses are, and some people feel that the darker the lenses the more effective they are.
 Unfortunately this is a false assumption… it is not how dark or light the lenses are that determines their effectiveness in blocking these harmful uv rays, but rather the coatings applied to the lenses!”

 IR, just beyond the red end of the spectrum, is also invisible and harmful to us.
-Tools used in welding and lampwork applications emit IR, and working with or near these requires very specific lens shading.
+Tools used in welding and lampwork applications emit IR, and working with or near these requires precise lens shading.

 Visible Light Transmission

 When sunlight passes through any barrier, like a window or lens, some is absorbed, and some reflected.
 Some also pass through the barrier, and this amount is measured and then represented as a percentage of total sunlight present.
 This number, known as VLT, is affected by any tinting and by lens thickness, lens material and any coatings applied.